Dpananos/pynomial/README.md

 * Brown, Lawrence D., T. Tony Cai, and Anirban DasGupta. *Confidence intervals for a binomial proportion and asymptotic expansions.* The Annals of Statistics 30.1 (2002): 160-201.

+# TO DO:

+ - I still need to implement one sided intervals for each function.
+R's `{binom}` has some functions which naturally return a one sided interval (like LRT) and others which do not (like Agresti-Coul).